temf/parareal/README.md

 * the authors like to thank J. Corno for several code beautifications
 * the software GetDP was mainly written by P. Dular and C. Geuzaine, University of Liege
 * the model im_3kW is modified but originally part of the GetDP distribution.
 The authors are J. Gyselinck and R.V.
 Sabariego

+## Miscellaneous

+### Python Proof of Concept

+A Python implementation of Parareal using GetDP to integrate initial value problems can be found in the folder `python_poc`.
+It is under active development.
+At the moment of writing, it does not solve the same electric machine problem but a simplified thermal problem.